Minds-On-Design-Lab/Giving-Impact-API/sections/donations.md

-contact | boolean | true/false, used to define if donor opted out of being contacted by email email_address | string | email address of donor offline | boolean | true/false, used to define if donation was recorded as an "offline" donation or not twitter_share | boolean | true/false, used to define if donor shared via Twitter at end of donation checkout facebook_share | boolean | true/false, used to define if donor shared via Facebook at end of donation checkout
+contact | boolean | true/false, used to define if donor opted out of being contacted by email email_address | string | email address of donor offline | boolean | true/false, used to define if donation was recorded as an "offline" donation or not

 #### Hash: custom_responses